 The present shape of the University was established by the 1988 Education Act

-There are at present about 11,000 students, including 650 international students, following full-time or part-time degree and diploma courses, many of them run on the modular or credit system.
+There are at present about 11,500 students, including over 1000 international students (450 are visiting students), following full-time or part-time degree and diploma courses, many of them run on the modular or credit system.
 The degree courses are designed to produce highly qualified professionals, with experience of research, who will play key roles in industry, commerce and public affairs in general.
 The University today has 14 faculties, a number of interdisciplinary centres and institutes, and a School of Performing Arts.

 For further information click here.